dvdred/mint-themes/ConkyThemes/CyanNet/README.md

 ## HighRefreshRate (default 3 min)
 template3 180
 ```

+# Fix and Feature

+- Fixed syntax for conky version released with Linux Mint 18
+- Fixed visualization distorsion
+- Customized color of some elements, included graph
+- Added a new conky conf for network advanced information and discovery (use conky-manager to have both displayed).
+Read the EXTRA notes for use it.
+- Parametrized all possible variable (*)
+* SOMEONE smarter than me can discover howto dinamically retrive the name of active interface to make possible to valorize "template1" variable !

 # Many Thanks to the author of the original theme (Green Apple Desktop).
 You can include my fixes if you wish.